jimmoffitt/rbSearchAPI/ReadMe.md

 ***Gnip Search API***

-Search requests to the Historical Search API allow you to retrieve up to the last 500 results for a given timeframe in the last 30 days.
+Search requests to the Historical Search API allow you to retrieve all Tweets for a given query fro, the previous 30 days.
 It can be used to retrieve the most recent results for a high volume query, all results for a small time slice, or all of the results in the last 30 days using pagination techniques.
 The Search endpoint is ideal for allowing users to search for recent data for a query or topic.
 Searches can be refined to any timeframe in the last 30 days to analyze the data in that given timeframe.

 More information on the Search API can be found [HERE] (http://support.gnip.com/customer/portal/articles/1312908-search-api).

 ***So, what does this Gnip Search API client do?***

-This Ruby client is a wrapper around the Search API.
+This Ruby client is a wrapper around the 30-day Search API.
 It was written to be a flexible tool for managing Search API requests.
 Here are some of the features:

 * Rules can be submitted in a variety of ways: multiple rules from a JSON or YAML file or a single rule passed in via the command-line.
 * Results for the entire request period will be returned.
 The script manages a pagination process that makes multiple requests if necessary.